dividat/playos/Readme.md

 ### Automated Testing

-There are 3 types of tests:
+There are 4 types of automated tests:

 - unit tests (used in kiosk and controller)
-- subcomponent integration tests (see below)
+- subcomponent integration tests
-- end-to-end system level tests (see below)
+- end-to-end system level tests
+- release validation tests

+All but the last are run on each commit via Github Actions.

+See subsections below for more details on each test type.

 #### Subcomponent (integration) tests